Skip to main content

 Repay

 Repaying restores credit capacity.
-The agent can borrow again immediately.
+The agent can draw again immediately.

 Implementation

-A minimal autonomous agent that borrows, uses funds, and repays:
+A minimal agent that draws from a delegated credit line, uses funds, and repays:

 const SPRINTER_API = "https://api.sprinter.tech";